 αααα.

-In addition to the varistor equations, the constant terminal resistance Rt and the parasitic capacitance of the device C can be specified.
-This figure shows the equivalent circuit for the varistor in either of the parameterization modes.
+In addition to the varistor equations, you can set the constant resistance of the Rt terminals and the parasitic capacitance of the device.
+C. This figure shows an equivalent circuit for a varistor in any of the parameterization modes.

 Ports